iufer/Bubbles/README.md

 		  	};

 You can change any of these defaults before you call makeBubble(); I have provided a default color set.
-The colors array contains colors in this format: [background color, stroke color]
+The colors array contains color sets in this format: [background color, stroke color]

 ### Create your first bubble